A parameterization of anisotropic Gaussian fields with penalized complexity priors: Penalized complexity priors

 \section{Penalized complexity priors}

-PC priors were originally developed in \cite{Simpson2014PenalisingMC} to construct weakly informative priors while adhering to certain principles.
-The main idea is that one has a parametric family of models $M_{\bm{\theta}}$ with parameter $\bm{\theta}$ and a base model $M_{\bm{0}}$ (by convention corresponding to $\bm{\theta}=\bm{0}$).
+PC priors were originally developed by \citet{Simpson2014PenalisingMC} to construct weakly informative priors while adhering to certain principles.
+The main idea is that one has a parametric family of models $M_{\bm{\theta}}$ with parameter $\bm{\theta}$ \revisiontwo{belonging to some parameter space $E$} and a base model $M_{\bm{0}}$ (by convention corresponding to $\bm{\theta}=\bm{0}$).

 One views $M_{\bm{0}}$ as the most suitable in the absence of any information.
 The larger the distance $\zeta(M_{\bm{\theta}}, M_{\bm{0}}) $ between a model $M_{\bm{\theta}}$ and $M_{\bm{0}}$, the smaller the prior density for $\bm{\theta}$ should be, and the decrease is set to be exponential.
 That is, we choose the prior distribution for $\bm{\theta}$, such that: